mjedmonds/mjedmonds.github.io/CS80/notes_md/ch6_js_intro.md

 ## Exercise

-- Write a program that deteremines if the inpputted year is a leap year:
+- Write a program that determines if the inputted year is a leap year:
-  - Every year that is divisbly by 4, except for years divisble by 100, except for years that are divisible by 400
+  - Every year that is divisible by 4, except for years divisible by 100, except for years that are divisible by 400
 - **First step**: come up with an algorithm to check

 ## Example: [`leap_year_checker.html`](../examples/ch6_js/leap_year_checker.html)